mitbans/Predicting-Genetic-Disorder/README.md

     - **Class 0** is best identified by GBM, XGB, SVM
     - **Class 1** is best identified by logreg, SVM, XGB
     - **Class 2** is best identified by KNN, logreg, RFC, dtree
+    - **Logreg with Thresholds:** Although class 0 improved drastically but calss 1 prediction accuracy reduced and class 2 accuracy fell to 0%.
-    - The **Voting and Stacking Classifiers** did not lead to a noticeable improvement in the prediction outcomes.
+    - **Voting and Stacking Classifiers** did not lead to a noticeable improvement in the prediction outcomes.

 These findings indicate that **XGB** and **GBM** offer the best performance across the majority of metrics, making them the top choices for further model refinement or deployment.